 - 1. In the Meridium APM Framework, open or create a record that uses a custom-layout datasheet containing a field you want to remove from a group. - 2.
 Access the Customize <Family Caption> Datasheet window. - 3.
 In the datasheet, select the field that you want to remove from a group. - 4.
-Drag the selected field to the desired location outside of the group. - The field is removed from the group. - 5.
-On the Customize <Family Caption> Datasheet window, click the 📦 button.
+Drag the selected field to the desired location outside of the group.

+The field is removed from the group. - 5.
+On the Customize <Family Caption> Datasheet window, click the button.
+Your changes are saved.